 Yet, because I am not a survivor, I still felt a bit like an imposter.
 And my heart was pulled towards the situation of partners for whom there are few resources.
 I began to contemplate starting a partner group.
 Would partners join?
 Would they have time to participate?
 How would we talk about the challenges of living with a survivor?
 Could you talk about things like sex and intimacy in an online forum in a respectful and safe way?

 So I didn’t act on the idea for a few months.
 During that time, we made a big move cross-country, we had lots going on.
 The thought of a partners group didn’t leave, it was just set aside.

-Shortly after arriving at our new city, the thought of the group came back full force.
-Now, I was really alone in a new part of the country with no personal support.
+Shortly after arriving in our new city, the thought of the group came back full force.
+Now, I was really alone, in a new part of the country with no personal support.
 I decided I might as well give it a try.
 I set up the group, sent out an email, and waited.

 The first week, a few members joined.
 Then, a few more.
 More members join every week.

 We are not a big group by Facebook group standards, but it’s working well so far.
 Every week, there is more sharing, more support, and more members.

 This group is different than the survivor group in which I participated.
 For one thing, there are more men than women.

 Secondly, interaction is less frequent.
 Typically, partners juggle many responsibilities: work, children, caregiving, appointments, and trying to fit in time for ourselves.